Hyperfoil/Hyperfoil/README.md

 several sequentially executed *steps*.
 Usually you should do only one request in each *sequence* as all the requests will be reported together.

-SailRocket is asynchronous framework and all steps must be non-blocking: therefore running e.g. `Thread.sleep(...)` in a step is strictly prohibited.
+Hyperfoil is asynchronous framework and all steps must be non-blocking: therefore running e.g. `Thread.sleep(...)` in a step is strictly prohibited.
 The state of the scenario execution is stored in a *session*.
 A session will be always accessed by single thread at any moment but it's not guaranteed that it will be the same thread.